 This could include:

-- a change in custody or parenting arrangements
+- a change in parenting arrangements

 - an address change affecting your ability to visit your grandchild